ckaestne/seai/lectures/22_summary/all.md

 From: Sculley, D., M. Otey, M. Pohl, B. Spitznagel, J. Hainsworth, and Y. Zhou.
 Detecting Adversarial Advertisements in the Wild.
 In Proc.
 KDD, 2011.

-Note: See first homework assignment.
-System largely build around a model for a specific purpose but integrated into larger infrastructure.